ApproxEng/approxeng.input/src/docs/howtouse.rst

   newer XBox One controllers.
 For whatever reason this controller reports different axes and buttons when connected over bluetooth to when it's connected with a wire, so you'll need to use the correct one!

+- :class:`approxeng.input.rockcandy.RockCandy` for the Rock Candy PS4 controller clone (it appears to describe itself as a PS3 controller, but has the controls of a PS4 one!).
+Contribution from Keith Ellis (pitutorials_ on twitter).

 In general you will not explicitly create these objects yourself, instead you can use the binding layer to discover a connected controller (optionally supplying a particular kind of controller you want, otherwise it just finds the first one it can).
 This will create the controller object from which you can read things like axis values, and also set up the